-“Strike –Repeat, Strike.”
-With those three words, ViceAdm Halsey unleashed the US Navy in the South Pacific to stop the Japanese juggernaut that headed southeast down the Solomon chain.
+“Strike – Repeat, Strike.”
+With those three words, ViceAdm Halsey unleashed the US Navy in the South Pacific to stop the Japanese juggernaut headed southeast down the Solomon chain.
 Yamamoto was under the mistaken impression that the Japanese Army on Guadalcanal had seized Henderson Field, or at worst, were close enough to prevent the Cactus Air Force from taking off.
 This was simply not true.
-And the Tokyo Express would pay for it the next day.
+And the Tokyo Express paid for it the next day.

 Yamamoto sent a vanguard force of battleships, cruisers, and destroyers down the Slot to assist the army in securing the rest of Guadalcanal, and prevent an American evacuation.
 Ever vigilant Australian coast watchers spotted them, and on the afternoon of 25 October, 1942, the Cactus Air Force sank the cruiser Yura, heavily damaged a destroyer, and forced the remainder to turn around.
 However, Yamamoto’s staff took the strike as proof that the American carriers were near Guadalcanal, and not that Henderson Field was still in American hands.

 Halsey dispatched the cruisers and destroyers of Task Force 64, under Rear Adm Willis Lee and reinforced by the battleship Washington (the indefatigable Norman Scott was 2IC because battleship admirals usually outranked cruiser admirals) to assist the Marines with naval gunfire, and if possible seek out and destroy the Tokyo Express.
 They wouldn’t get a chance.
 That left just the Japanese carriers.
 Nagumo would never risk his carriers in the confined waters of the Slot, which meant that they could only approach from the open seas to the north of the Solomon Islands.